coderamen666/srd-v3.5-md/epic/epic-spells.md

 A special use of the *fortify* seed grants the target a permanent +1 year to its current age category.
-For each additional +1 year added to the creature's current age category, increase the Spellcraft DC by +2.
+For each additional +1 year added to the creature’s current age category, increase the Spellcraft DC by +2.
-Incremental adjustments to a creature's maximum age do not stack; they overlap.
-When a spell increases a creature's current age category, all higher age categories are also adjusted accordingly.
+Incremental adjustments to a creature’s maximum age do not stack; they overlap.
+When a spell increases a creature’s current age category, all higher age categories are also adjusted accordingly.

 ### Seed: Heal